graphql-aspnet/graphql-aspnet.github.io/docs/controllers/actions.md

 ### Naming your Input Arguments

-By default, GraphQL will name the input arguments to a field the same as the parameter names in your method.
-Sometimes you'll want to override this, like when using a C# keyword as a name.
+By default, GraphQL will name a field's arguments the same as the parameter names in your method.
+Sometimes you'll want to override this, like when needin to use a C# keyword as an argument name.
 Use the `[FromGraphQL]` attribute on the parameter to accomplish this.

 ```csharp
 public class BakeryController : GraphController